-Although CBD doesn’t produce a high like THC, it does affect the body’s endocannabinoid system as well as modulate the speed of certain neurotransmitters.
+Although CBD doesn’t produce a high like THC, it affects the body’s endocannabinoid system and modulates the speed of certain neurotransmitters.
 That’s what makes it so beneficial for conditions like anxiety, insomnia, epilepsy, ADHD, and chronic pain.

 A 2017 scientific review looked at CBD’s safety and side effects and found the most commonly reported CBD oil side effects were:

 According to the recent book, Healing with CBD: How Cannabidiol Can Transform Your Health Without the High, authors Eileen Konieczny, RN and Lauren Wilson found, anecdotally, that the most common CBD oil side effects are “dizziness, lethargy, sleepiness, hyperactivity, loose stools, jitteriness, and an increased heart rate.”

 In the book, Konieczny and Wilson also explore some less common CBD side effects, including: “irritability, increased seizure activity, decreased appetite, alertness, heart palpitations, and insomnia.
 Minor side effects like headaches have also been reported in conjunction with poor quality CBD oil tinctures.”